danodriscoll/danodriscoll.github.io/content/development-roadmap.md

 A roadmap for agent-based model development.

-## Model Parameter Rules
+## Model Agent Parameter Rules

 ### Government

-- The increase of 'Pure Expenditures' as a percentage is informed by an analysis of historic real-world expenditures.
-See *The Treasury view*: Godley & Lavoie, chapter 5, pp 147-165.
+- Set within a *Treasury View* framework (See Godley & Lavoie, chapter 5, pp 147-165), the Government also receives advice on the increase in 'Pure Expenditures' from the Central Bank.
 - Taxation: See the [taxation]({{< ref "/posts/taxation-themes" >}} "Taxation Themes") themes post.

 ### Central Bank

-- The interest (base) rate set is a **lagged** reaction to the model velocity of bills.
-(CB rules may be further enhanced by a decision-tree classification analysis by real-world (BoE) interest rate decisions).
+- The monetary policy function is informed by Macro Data.
+See the [macro-data]({{< ref "/posts/macro-data-recording" >}} "Macro Data Recording") recording post.
 - Forward Guidance: The interest rate decision is made available to all agents in the next step.

 ### Producer(s)